 But what many don’t know is that zero-turn mowers also damage your lawn in various ways.
 And that’s what we will be explaining in this guide.

-We go through the limitations of zero-turn mowers in detail and discuss how they damage your lawn in the long term.
+We will go through the limitations of zero-turn mowers in detail and discuss how they damage your lawn in the long term.
 It’s better to be aware of these things before making a decision rather than regretting it after buying one.

 Turf Tearing